 Rebecca Pinsky joined the Epilepsy Genetics Program in May of 2013.
 Her responsibilities include recruiting and enrolling families to participate in research studies.

 Rebecca earned her BS in Kinesiology and Psychology from the University of Massachusetts, Amherst in 2013 where she was a Peer Health Educator for exercise and nutrition for the school of Public Health and Health Sciences.
 She is a member of Psi Chi, the International Psychology Honors Society.
-Rebecca plans to attend medical school and pursue neurology and research.
+Rebecca plans to become a neonatal or pediatric nurse practitioner and pursue neurology and research.

 Mark Lacoursiere is a research assistant for the Epilepsy Genetics Program.
 He is responsible for conducting biochemical experiments to find novel genetic etiologies of epilepsy.
 Mark joined the Epilepsy genetics program in 2012 after graduating with a Wildlife Biology degree from the University of Massachusetts, Amherst.
 He plans to attend graduate school for environmental biology with a focus on population genetics.